scottie33/amorphous_polymer_lammps/README.md

     c: makepair001.py | makepair_expand.py
        mv pairfile **pairfile_rep** (do all the repel for minimization) mv pairfile **pairfile_no_soft** (for the rest of the protocol, please do not ask why...)
+    d: mcmc
+       this command will generate a compact polymer matrix with .pdb .psf .dat (lammps datafile format) need to be used carefully.

 ----